-The timing of practice based learning will allow for some flexibility, although it is essential that certain parameters are met to ensure opportunities to link university based learning to practice, facilitate reflection on work based learning and ensure that assessment deadlines can be met.
+FDHS1205 and FDHS2203 are the work based learning modules which require the completion of a minimum of 200 hours of work based learning.
+The timing of practice based learning will allow for some flexibility, although it is essential that certain parameters are met to ensure opportunities to link University based learning to practice, facilitate reflection on work based learning and ensure that assessment deadlines can be met.

-For the full-time student, the 200 hours required for the module must normally be achieved in a minimum of fifteen working weeks and a maximum of 35 working weeks.
+For the full-time student, the 200 hours required for each module must normally be achieved in a minimum of fifteen working weeks and a maximum of 35 working weeks.
 This equates to completing 13 hours per week to achieve the target of 200 hours in 15 weeks and just under 6 hours per week spread over 35 weeks.
 The course team recommend 1 day in practice for the duration of the placement throughout the academic year in order to complement your studies and relate theory to and with practice.